mp-249 - mp-249 - Medical Policies

 National Comprehensive Cancer Network

-The National Comprehensive Cancer Network guidelines for prostate cancer (v.2.2019) do not mention ProstaScint or radioimmunoscintigraphy.
+The National Comprehensive Cancer Network guidelines for prostate cancer (v.2.2020) do not mention ProstaScint or radioimmunoscintigraphy.

 American College of Radiology

-The American College of Radiology‘s 2017 Appropriateness Criteria rated the appropriateness of various imaging tests in men with rising prostate-specific antigen levels after prostatectomy or radiotherapy.
-Indium 111 capromab pendetide (ProstaScint) scans were found to be “not routinely used in the evaluation of prostate cancer recurrence” and studies “have demonstrated no benefit with use of capromab pendetide in selection of patients for local salvage therapy.”
-It was also noted that for salvage therapy with a rising prostate-specific antigen, use of “ProstaScint provided no incremental value in appropriately selected patients compared to basic clinicopathologic factors alone.”
+In 2018, the American College of Radiology's Appropriateness Criteria rated the appropriateness of various imaging tests in men with rising prostate-specific antigen levels after prostatectomy or radiotherapy.
+Indium 111 capromab pendetide (ProstaScint) scans were found to be "not routinely used in the evaluation of prostate cancer recurrence" and studies "have demonstrated no benefit with use of capromab pendetide in selection of patients for local salvage therapy."
+It was also noted that for salvage therapy with a rising prostatespecific antigen, use of "ProstaScint provided no incremental value in appropriately selected patients compared to basic clinicopathologic factors alone."

 U.S. Preventive Services Task Force Recommendations